Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

 \subsection{MIP Models}

 The JHFRAT scale is divided, per current practice, into three risk categories: Low-Risk ($k=1$) for scores less than 6, Moderate-Risk ($k=2$) for scores 6-13, and High-Risk ($k=3$) for scores greater than 13.
+We apply the corresponding true labels to the labeled training data: $k^* = 1$ for the low-risk patients in the reference cohort and $k^* = 3$ for the high-risk patients in the fall cohort.
 While our general framework jointly optimizes both scoring weights $\beta$ and thresholds $\tau$, the JHFRAT application presents unique deployment constraints that motivate a modified approach.
 To maintain compatibility with existing clinical workflows, electronic health record systems, and staff training, we fix the thresholds at their current values ($\tau_1 = 6, \tau_2 = 13$) and focus optimization on the scoring weights $\beta$ alone.
 This decision reflects a common practical scenario where healthcare systems require incremental refinements to existing tools rather than complete redesigns, as changing risk thresholds would necessitate updates to intervention protocols, clinical guidelines, and quality metrics across the entire health system.

-The absence of reliable moderate-risk labels in our dataset further supports this constrained optimization approach.
-Due to the selective labeling problem, we can confidently identify only extreme cases: patients who fell despite interventions (Safe High-Risk) and those who remained fall-free without targeted interventions (Safe Low-Risk).
-Patients with moderate JHFRAT scores predominantly received interventions (78.3\% in our data), making their true risk indeterminate—they might be correctly classified moderate-risk patients, or they might be misclassified high or low-risk patients.
-Rather than introducing noise by guessing labels for this ambiguous middle group, we apply singleton feasible sets only to the extreme cases: $\mathcal{S}_i = \{1\}$ for all $i$ in the Safe Low-Risk cohort and $\mathcal{S}_i = \{3\}$ for all $i$ in the Safe High-Risk cohort.

-This configuration represents a special but important case of our general framework where partial supervision is extreme—no labeled examples exist for intermediate categories.
-The fixed thresholds naturally prevent the middle category collapse problem described in Section \ref{sec:nondegenerate}, as the moderate-risk band maintains its width of $\tau_2 - \tau_1 = 7$ points regardless of the optimization.
-While this approach doesn't leverage our framework's full capability for joint score-threshold learning, it demonstrates its flexibility in handling severely limited supervision scenarios common in healthcare, where intervention effects obscure risk for the majority of patients.
-Future work could explore threshold optimization using external validation data or prospective trials where moderate-risk labels can be more reliably determined.